jaouadballat/shopers/README.md

 ### Setting up the database

-This is no needs for installing the local MongoDB, the app is using the mlabs free database check it out [here](https://mlab.com/)
+This is no needs for installing the MongoDB module, the app is using the mlabs free database check it out [here](https://mlab.com/)

 ### Running the application